gbtami/pychess-variants/static/docs/synochess.md

 5.	**Perpetual check** – As in Xiangqi, perpetual checks (repeating the position three times, and all moves in between were checks) are a loss (in Chess, they are a draw).

 ## Dynasty Pieces
-There are four new units unique to the Horde: 6 Soldiers (2 start in hand), 2 Cannons, 2 Elephants, and 1 Advisor.
+There are four new units unique to the Dynasty: 6 Soldiers (2 start in hand), 2 Cannons, 2 Elephants, and 1 Advisor.
 The Chariots are equal to the Rooks and use the same abbreviation (R) – the difference is purely cosmetic.
 Similarly, the Kings are the same, but just appear different.
 Despite the Horse being different in Xiangqi and Janggi, the Dynasty’s version is also called a Knight and can leap the same way as the Kingdom’s.
 The Dynasty does not have a piece as strong as the Queen; instead it has more minor pieces than the Kingdom.
 Details and diagrams of each piece are below.